phitter-hub/docs-phitter-kernel/docs/documentation/fit/discrete/discrete-results.md

 ### 3. `phi.not_rejected_distributions`

 Provides a dictionary of all distributions that have passed at least one statistical test (i.e., have not been rejected by all tests).
-This is a subset of `sorted_distributions_sse`.
+This is a subset of `sorted_distributions`.

 **Type**
 `dict[str, dict]`